 ARUP Blood Services needs about 20 people each day to donate platelets at our Research Park or Sandy donor centers to help the patients at the hospitals we serve.
 (What are platelets?)
 The platelet donation takes longer than a regular whole blood donation, usually around 80 minutes, and because of the time it takes to donate, our pool of potential donors is quite small.
 Platelets are used to help cancer patients, bone marrow transplant patients, organ transplant patients, trauma patients, open-heart patients, and more.
 These patients need platelets from donors to survive.
 Unlike whole blood, which lasts 35 days, platelets last only five days, so a lot of donations are needed on a continual basis.

-Become a platelet donor today by contacting us at (801) 584-5272, or contact Jennifer Haycock at firstname.lastname@example.org to schedule an appointment.
+Become a platelet donor today by contacting us at (801) 584-5272, or contact Mike Findlay at firstname.lastname@example.org to schedule an appointment.

 Platelet Donor Stories

-Here are some comments from a few of our dedicated platelet donors sharing their experiences about the donation process and why they are platelet donors:
+Here are some comments from a few of our dedicated platelet donors who have shared their donation experiences and their reasons for donating platelets:

 I get so excited knowing that I am helping others who are sick.
-It breaks my heart when I am not able to donate and help them out.
-But, it gives me more incentive to get better quickly so that I can donate as soon as possible.”
+It breaks my heart when I am not able to donate and help them out, but it gives me more incentive to get better quickly so that I can donate as soon as possible again.

 — Catherine N.

-“We moved here about nine years ago.
+My family moved here about nine years ago.
 Shortly after we arrived, our church sponsored a blood drive using your mobile unit.
-I had been giving whole blood donations for many years, got started back in college in the 50's, so I was pleased to participate.
+I had been giving whole blood donations for many years—I got started back in college in the ’50s—so I was pleased to participate.
 Your staff suggested that I might want to try a platelet donation sometime.
 I agreed to do so, and now I have been giving platelets fairly routinely for about nine years (except for an 18-month hiatus because of a work period in Ghana).

-I find the donation time to be relaxing rather than stressful, but one has to do it the first time to find out which way it will go.
-I am presently working on another daughter to get her started on the platelet routine.
-I think she will be pleased to do a platelet run when she is eligible.
+I find the donation time to be relaxing rather than stressful, but you have to do it the first time to find out which way it will go.
+I am presently working on convincing one of my daughters to start the platelet routine.
+I think she will be pleased to donate platelets when she is eligible.
 Your staff and processes make it really easy.

 Why do I give?
 Because people have needs, and you never know when it will hit home.
-I have a granddaughter who experienced some very serious problems as a 19-month old about two years ago.
-I believe she was a beneficiary of transfusion(s) if not platelets.
-At any rate, she was at death's door, but recovered.
+I have a granddaughter who experienced some very serious problems as a 19-month-old about two years ago.
+I believe she was a beneficiary of transfusions if not platelets.
+At any rate, she was at death's door, but she recovered.
 If my donations can help anyone in a similar circumstance, then I am blessed.

 I guess I am also sensitive to the number of people that would be ineligible to donate based on the very thorough screening process you go through.
-As I am eligible, I need to step up as often as I can to help cover for those who might now be of a mind to donate, but for whatever reason find themselves not able to.”
+As I am eligible, I need to step up as often as I can to help cover for those who might want to donate, but, for whatever reason, find themselves not able to.

 — John N.

-One day when I was leaving my bank I saw an elderly lady catch her toe on an uneven piece of sidewalk and topple onto her face.
+One day, when I was leaving my bank, I saw an elderly lady catch her toe on an uneven piece of sidewalk and topple onto her face.
 I went over to see if I could help and found that she had been cut and was bleeding.
 As much as I wanted to reach down and help her to her feet, I was unable to do this simple task.
-I felt myself getting light headed and all I could do was to say ‘Stay here – I will go get help’.
-I fortunately found a pair of women leaving a restaurant just around the corner and they were able to come and take control of the situation, but I was very bothered by my inability to help.
-I decided that I was going to do something to help myself get over this fear of blood and donating blood seemed the perfect solution.
+I felt myself getting light-headed and all I could do was say, “Stay here—I will go get help.”
+Fortunately, I found a pair of women leaving a restaurant just around the corner, and they were able to come and take control of the situation, but I was very bothered by my inability to help.
+I decided that I was going to do something to help me get over this fear, and donating blood seemed to be the perfect solution.

-At first I was a total wreck when I donated – moaning, covering my face, insisting that all the tubes remain hidden, and basically being a big baby about the whole procedure.
-Despite this, the donor staff was understanding and cheerful.
-It began to be a big joke among us and recognizing that they accepted my fear of blood as valid even though they obviously did not share it was validating.
-Those people were my friends and they went out of their way to make me feel comfortable as possible and I owe them a debt of gratitude because slowly my fear of blood has withdrawn.
-Today my fear is more than just manageable, and I feel confident that if I ever find myself in a situation where my help is needed I will not be incapacitated by fear.
+At first, I was a total wreck when I donated—moaning, covering my face, insisting that all the tubes remain hidden, and basically being a big baby about the whole procedure.
+Despite this, the Blood Services staff members were understanding and cheerful.
+It turned into a big joke among us.
+Realizing that they accepted my fear of blood, even though they obviously did not share it, was validating.
+Those people were my friends, they went out of their way to make me feel as comfortable as possible, and I owe them a debt of gratitude because slowly, my fear of blood has subsided.
+Today, my fear is more than just manageable, and I feel confident that if I ever find myself in a situation where my help is needed, I will not be incapacitated by fear.

 No one can donate for long before becoming convinced of the importance of the action.
-It did not take many calls from a recruiter who said my blood was needed to support a baby, a father, a mother, or a child, to convince me that donating was far more important to these people than my getting over a fear of blood was for me.
-Having the recruiter personalize the need -- knowing that my donation was going to make a real difference for a specific individual -- converted me from a casual donor to a dedicated one.
-With the health information protection legislation the recruiters are limited in the information they can give me about where my donations are tagged for use, but it is enough to know that they are calling to fill a need and not to make a quota.
+It did not take many calls from a recruiter who said my blood was needed to support a baby, a father, a mother, or a child to convince me that donating was far more important to these people than my desire to get over a fear of blood.
+Having the recruiter personalize the need—knowing that my donation was going to make a real difference for a specific individual—converted me from a casual donor to a dedicated one.
+With the health information protection legislation, the recruiters are limited in the information they can give me about where my donations are tagged for use, but it is enough to know that they are calling to fill a need and not to meet a quota.

-After more than 200 donations I have experienced the whole range of donations from the easy ones where I hardly notice the procedure at all to the very infrequent times when donating has been slightly uncomfortable.
-Even through those infrequent donations when it seemed the procedure could not end fast enough, I could not help but realize that I would much rather be the one donating than the one receiving; the pain or discomfort I have felt on occasion pales when compared to the state of the individuals who are receiving the platelets from me.
+After more than 200 donations, I have experienced the whole range of donations—from the easy ones where I hardly notice the procedure at all to the very infrequent times when donating has been slightly uncomfortable.
+Even during those infrequent donations when it seemed like the procedure could not end fast enough, I could not help but realize that I would much rather be the one donating than the one receiving; the pain or discomfort I have felt on occasion pales in comparison to the states of the individuals who are receiving the platelets from me.

-I once heard someone described as being “a waste of fresh air” meaning that they were just consuming oxygen without giving anything back.
-That statement was made as a joke, and it was obviously an overstatement, but it stuck with me none the less.
+I once heard someone described as being “a waste of fresh air,” meaning that they were just consuming oxygen without giving anything back.
+That statement was made as a joke, and it was obviously an overstatement, but it stuck with me nonetheless.
 Donating has given me a feeling of peace because I know that I am paying for the resources I consume by offering others a chance at health.
-If nothing else I know that donating pays my way to breathe deeply.”
+If nothing else, I know that my donations pay my way to breathe deeply.

 — Eric A.